100 Common Welsh Surnames Or Last Names With Meanings

 72. Pennoyer

 The name’s original spelling was ‘Penoyre,’ and it is composed of two Welsh elements, ‘pen’ meaning ‘head’ and ‘aur’ meaning ‘golden.’
-The name likely referred someone with golden hair.
+The name likely referred to someone with golden hair.
 The name ‘Pennoyer’ could also be a toponymic one referring to someone from the place called Golden Valley in Herefordshire, Wales.

 73. Phillips